Curriculum – Drama

 The topics below have been chosen as they reflect the ambitions of the National Curriculum, and as a Grammar school, challenge students beyond the National Curriculum.
 They have been carefully sequenced in order to build a student’s learning journey to achieve the aims of our Drama intent.
 Along the way students are assessed and topics will be revisited in assessments to keep each stage of this learning journey alive.

-Theatre Styles
+Theatre Styles and Practitioners

 Links to Component 1, 2 and 3

-Introduction to devising from a stimuli –
+Introduction to devising from a stimulus –

-Links to Component 1 Devising Theatre
+Links to Component 1: Devising Theatre

 End of term assessment of Devised work.